 - Place a pastry bag (or large disposable plastic storage bag) fitted with a ⅜-inch round tip inside a glass and transfer the batter to the bag.

 - Pipe heaping tablespoon rounds onto the prepared parchment paper about 1.5 inches apart, using your finger to cut off the stream of batter between dollops.
 Use a wet finger to help form the edges of the dollops into perfect rounds if any have gotten lopsided.
 The gluten-free choux batter mounds will be much smoother and glossier than the non gluten-free ones - this is OKAY.
 They will puff up.

 - Unless your oven fits your baking sheets side by side, bake one sheet at a time on the middle rack for 20 minutes (See note below about cooking in an air fryer).
-Reduce to 350°F and bake for 5-8 additional minutes until the shell is browned and crisp and the inside is hollow and dry.
-To check if they are finished baking, pull one cream puff out of the oven, use a sharp knife to poke a thin hole in the top and let it cool for a few minutes.
+Reduce to 350°F and bake for 6-10 additional minutes until the shell is browned and crisp and the inside is hollow and dry.
+Check if one is finished baking, pull one cream puff out of the oven, use a sharp knife to poke a thin hole in the top and let it cool for a couple of minutes.
 Slice it in half, if the dough inside seems very moist and eggy, continue baking it for another 3-5 minutes.
 Repeat.
 The inside should be mostly hallow, with some thin cooked dough around the edges.